Construction and Analysis of Distributed Processes

 The purpose of the CADP toolkit is to facilitate the design of reliable systems by use of formal description techniques together with software tools for simulation, rapid application development, verification, and test generation.

 CADP can be applied to any system that comprises asynchronous concurrency, i.e., any system whose behavior can be modeled as a set of parallel processes governed by interleaving semantics.
 Therefore, CADP can be used to design hardware architecture, distributed algorithms, telecommunications protocols, etc.

-The enumerative verification (also known as explicit state verification) techniques implemented in CADP, though less general that theorem proving, enable an automatic, cost-efficient detection of design errors in complex systems.
+The enumerative verification (also known as explicit state verification) techniques implemented in CADP, though less general than theorem proving, enable an automatic, cost-efficient detection of design errors in complex systems.

 CADP includes tools to support use of two approaches in formal methods, both of which are needed for reliable systems design: